yotron/local-kubernetes-cluster/README.md

 # Local Kubernetes Cluster
 With this project you can deploy a simple Kubernetes cluster with one master and two nodes in a base configuration.
-But you can deploy as much nodes you (or your host machine) wants.
+But you can deploy as much nodes you wants (or your host machine is able too run).

+This Kubernetes Deployment based purely on kubectl manifests.
+No kubeadmin tasks and no helm scripting.
+The complete setup is also pure Ansible.
+No scripting with uploaded Shellscript, only configuration in Ansible.
+This is perhaps the most pure Kubernetes setup of a local Kubernetes cluster in GitHub.

 The deployment based on Vagrant with Virtualbox and Ansible.